 Map Audiences and Signals for Automated Distribution

-Start by treating audience mapping as a translation problem: convert business goals into actionable segments, then attach reliable signals that trigger distribution.
+It is suggested to start by treating audience mapping as a translation problem: converting business goals into actionable segments, then attaching reliable signals that trigger distribution.
 Balance granularity with usable volume—too many tiny segments break automation; too few blunt personalization.
 Build segments that are specific enough to drive different messaging but large enough for statistically meaningful engagement and smooth automation.

 Prerequisites